ShivaChouhan/devops_training/Jenkins_Assignment_7/hello-springboot-app/README.md

 3. ➕ Click **Add Credentials**.
 4. 👤 Choose **Username with password** as the kind.
 5. 📝 Enter your DockerHub username and use a **Docker Hub access token** (not your password) for enhanced security.
-6. 🏷️ Set the ID to `rajkashyap12` (or the ID referenced in your Jenkinsfile).
+6. 🏷️ Set the ID to `shivachouhan` (or the ID referenced in your Jenkinsfile).
 7. 💾 Save the credentials.

 Jenkins pipelines can now use these credentials to authenticate with DockerHub securely.